 Before Nebraska (Burke HS)

-Nelson starred in his first full healthy season at Burke High School in 2011, when he helped the Bulldogs reach the Class A state championship game.
-Nelson set the school single-season rushing record with 1,791 yards and tacked on 13 touchdowns, earning him a spot on the Lincoln Journal Star Super State team.
-Nelson also caught 25 passes for 700 yards and eight touchdowns, while averaging 28.0 yards per reception.
+Nelson starred for Burke High School in 2011, when he helped the Bulldogs reach the Class A state championship game.
+Nelson set the school single-season rushing record with 1,791 yards and had 13 touchdowns, earning him a spot on the Lincoln Journal Star Super State team.
+Nelson also caught 25 passes for 700 yards and eight touchdowns, averaging 28.0 yards per reception.